WHEB (AM): History

 In 1959, WHEB was acquired by Knight Broadcasting of New Hampshire.
 In March 1962, a fire destroyed the station facilities.
 After spending a year in a temporary location at the New Hampshire National Bank, WHEB moved into replacement quarters "overlooking Sagamore Creek", with mayor John J. Wholey proclaiming March 8 to be "WHEB day".

 In 1991, Knight Broadcasting decided the AM station was no longer needed, as most listeners could receive WHEB-FM in stereo on 100.3 FM, rather than listen to the weak AM station required to go off the air at night.
 WHEB AM 750 was shut down and the license returned to the Federal Communications Commission, which cancelled it on March 8, 1991.
-(Portsmouth's other AM radio station, 1380 WPLA, co-owned with WHEB, was shut down in 2015.)
+(Portsmouth's other AM radio station, WMYF (1380 AM), was shut down in 2015; WMYF was itself co-owned with WHEB (100.3 FM) by that point.)